The 4 most essential workplace skills to refresh as we start 2020

 Manual handling and basic Working at Height training

 For many employees, it may seem like there are few simpler tasks than climbing ladders, or lifting heavy objects.
 However, it’s because these jobs are so simple that it can be easy for bad habits to develop, such as neglecting to bend the knees to avoid putting excessive strain on the back.
 These sorts of habits can obviously lead to injuries, which can sometimes have long-term (or even lifelong) repercussions.
 Similarly, if three points of contact are not maintained with a ladder at all times, it opens the user up to an increased risk of slips or falls – especially in wet or windy weather conditions.

 In short, experience breeds overconfidence, and overconfidence can sometimes be a factor in workplace accidents, whether consciously or not.
-Regular training sessions which highlight the dangers of manual handling and ladder usage can help your staff keep these risks in mind, helping to maintain a positive safety culture within your workplace.
+Regular training sessions such as manual handling training, highlights the dangers of manual handling and ladder usage and can help your staff keep these risks in mind, helping to maintain a positive safety culture within your workplace.

 Asbestos awareness training

 A material with notably long, thin fibres, asbestos was formerly used as a building material here in Britain, before being outlawed in 1999 after it was discovered to pose a deadly respiratory threat.
 Even decades after its ban, it still kills 4000 people every year in the UK, most of them professional tradespeople.
 In theory, asbestos can affect anyone – that’s why it’s so important that you make all of your staff aware of the danger it poses.